-The re-planning of the Dorotheen Quartier will not only create new areas for the public realm, but it will also afford a unique opportunity to reassess the Karlsplatz arcade entry and exit.
-This thoroughfare has, until now, always been perceived as the less important "back" of the site, situated behind the Breuninger Department Store, and leading towards Sporerstraße and Karlsstraße.
+The re-planning of the Dorotheen Quartier creates not only new areas for the public realm, but it will also afford a unique opportunity to reassess the Karlsplatz arcade entry and exit.
+This thoroughfare has, until now, always been perceived as the less important "back" of the site, situated behind the Breuninger Department Store, and leading towards Sporerstraße and Karlstraße.
 With this project, this highly valuable central city core will now be infused with a new identity and vitality – complete with a broad range of user activities.
-This will allow the Quartier to augment Stuttgart’s existing and thriving network of lively pedestrian areas.
+This allows the Quartier to augment Stuttgart’s existing and thriving network of lively pedestrian areas.

 It is particularly critical for the project to establish a well-connected ground-level zone that entices both passersby and visitors from the nearby sites to come through the Quartier in an organic fashion.
 The existing local attractions include the Marktplatz, the Breuninger Department Store, and the Markthalle.
 A generous gateway and properly-framed views could assist in creating the opportunity for constant circulation between the existing sites and this new development.
 A new visual link between Markthalle and Karlspassage would certainly aid in connecting the disparate elements of the square, thereby increasing the attractiveness of the Dorotheen Quartier.